Andreea1108/Jira/README.md

 - Test execution chart was generated and can be found here : [Test execution](https://github.com/Andreea1108/Jira/blob/b7f5ff9b1070d9682ebcce25b01d4365784a94f8/Test%20Execution.png)

+Accordingly to the below test execution, we can find the following :

+- for Admin Interface epic , all the tests were successfully executed ;
+- for the other three epics,some of tests were passed and the others failed.

 ![Test Execution](https://github.com/Andreea1108/Jira/blob/main/Test%20Execution.png)

 - Generate the test completion report .